 - Technology: hardware, software, infrastructure, etc.

-TSIA’s Knowledge Management Maturity Model highlights four phases which identify the typical progression of KM initiatives, for each pillar, from inception to the strategic planning process.
-Each phase is designed to guide internal conversations about what is needed to improve knowledge sharing and progress through the model across the four pillars.
+TSIA’s Knowledge Management Maturity Model (KMMM) highlights four phases which identify the typical progression of KM initiatives, for each pillar, from inception to the strategic planning process.
+Each phase is designed to guide internal conversations about what is needed to improve knowledge sharing and progress through the model across the four pillars or levels of knowledge management.

 Knowledge programs are informal, with no defined processes in place and no metrics program specific to KM.
 Employees are often recognized and rewarded for being the only person to know something, sending a message that knowledge hoarding is preferred to collaboration.